WorldEnd/worldend.github.io/index.md

 These PDFs and EPUBs are generated automatically.
 If you want to contribute to the formatting or revise the text, feel free to contribute to our [GitHub repository](https://github.com/WorldEnd/worldend-formatting).
 You can also contribute to the [GitHub repository for this website](https://github.com/WorldEnd/worldend.github.io).

-## Changes from Orlandri Translation
+# Changes from Orlandri Translation
 -   Use Yen Press names
 -   Insert and chapter images are in English
 -   Minor edits to the text
 -   Follow the Yen Press format as closely as possible, including:
     -   Indented paragraphs
     -   Table of Contents (TOC)
     -   PDF font matches that of physical volumes
     -   Spacing matches Yen Press or differs by no more than 2 millimeters
-  - No space after ellipses (…)
+    -   No space after ellipses (...)
-  - No space around em dashes (—)
+    -   No space around em dashes (---)
     -   Capitalization for stutters matches Yen Press (e.g., Wi-widow)
-  - Contractions use closing apostrophes (’)
+    -   Contractions use closing apostrophes (e.g., move on &rsquo;em)

 ## Screenshots
 ### PDF
 **NOTE:** The actual PDF pages are singular; I just displayed them side-by-side.
 {:.info}